Tour start → end dates | Price | Enquire |

 At the busy Namanga frontier, we cross the border into Tanzania and in the late afternoon we arrive at Arusha.
 Located mid-way between Cape Town and Cairo, Arusha is very much Tanzania’s ‘safari capital’.
 It is a bustling city with colourful and vibrant markets, shops, vehicles and people, all nestled in the shadow of the towering Mt Meru, a sacred mountain (visible from Mt Kilimanjaro) that is considered to be the centre of all the physical, metaphysical and spiritual universes, reaching 4,565 metres in height.

 After we’ve had a chance to explore the curio markets, we make our way to our camp situated just outside of Arusha, on the open plains to the west of the city.
-From here, we prepare for our two night/three day expedition to the Serengeti National Park and the Ngorongoro Crater that was formed when a massive volcano exploded and collapsed in on itself some two or three million years ago.
-There will also be an Optional Activity and Excursion in which you can partake.
-Your tour leader will offer these extras to all on the tour as well as take payment for them.
+From here, we prepare for our two-night/three-day expedition to the Serengeti National Park and the Ngorongoro Crater that was formed when a massive volcano exploded and collapsed in on itself some two or three million years ago.

 If there is time this afternoon, we embark on a walk to a local Maasai village.
-Here we gain insgiht into their everyday life and traditions.
+Here we gain insight into their everyday life and traditions.

 Accommodation: Meserani Snake Park – Camping in twin share tents with shared facilities